umairansariz/littlepay-exercise/Readme.md

 - Parses taps (ON and OFF) from `taps.csv`
 - Matches taps into trips (COMPLETED, CANCELLED, INCOMPLETE)
-- Calculates fare based on predefined rare rules
+- Calculates fare based on predefined fare rules
 - Outputs a `trips.csv` file with trip summaries

 ## Tech Stack